krishchow/Null-Battleship/README.md

 --> In order to add obstacles to an extended version of Pirateship, follow the instructions below:

+    In order to add an obstacle, such as an island on the board during gameplay, an individual will need to extend the model folder of the game, since the objects of the game are present here.

+    The next step would be to implement an Island class, which includes the initialization of attributes consisting of the length, name, health, etc. of the island object.

+    Each object needs an image, for which the code needs to be rendered within the Image class under the utilities folder.

+    Once the obstacle class is executed and the image is established, the BotSelectionPage class needs to be extended, in order for the Island obstacle to be present when a user is selecting the pieces to place on their respective board.

+    Lastly, the GameplayPage class needs to be improved in order to have the Island obstacle present on the board screen while the game is being played.

+Get innovative and add other features, use your creativity, and extend the game!

 ## Authors/Summary's

 * **Krish Chowdhary** - I had a multi-faceted role in the team, and as a result, my code contributions can be found throughout the repository.
 Some of the key features that I worked on included writing the majority of the individual game stages, the Main class, the Board and the Tile classes.
 My work on the Board and Tile also involved designing how we wanted to model the Battleship game, and this initial planning stage was critical for the success of the game itself.
 The Main class involved bringing together all the different application components, and integrating them through a series of helper functions.
 These provided an easy API and made modifying and improving the code fairly straight forward.
 For the README, I worked on the “Code Overview and Design” section and one part of the “Contributing” section.
 I chose to work on the former since I had led to the discussion on the original design of the application, this meant that I had a deep understanding of how all the classes interacted with each other.
 For the latter, since I have some experience with open-source projects, I chose to write up a small guide to teach people how to contribute to the project.